MonochromeCMS/Monochrome/README.md

 * `ACCESS_TOKEN_EXPIRE_MINUTES` Basically after how many minutes a user should be logged out, the default is 6 hours.

+* `TITLE` Name of your website, used for stuff like the title of the tab when you open the website.
+* `DESCRIPTION` Description of your website.

 ## Testing
 - `make test-back` Launches the backend tests